taraqfarhan/ggl/README.md

 - open email's inbox (if you're using gmail)
 - email (texts only) to someone from the terminal (using gmail)
-- open browser in incognito mode
+- open browser in incognito mode (if you're using chrome)

 # Usage